betterscientificsoftware/bssw.io/CuratedContent/BusFactor.md

 # On Mitigating Bus Factor (or Unforeseen Detrimental Loss of Team Members)

 <!--deck text start-->
- Have you ever worked on a on a project that made you  worry what would happen if the key developer or other key team member suddenly left or (even worse) got on a bus together and rode off into the sunset permanently?
+Have you ever worked on a on a project that made you worry, "what would happen if the key developer or other key team member suddenly left or, even worse, got on a bus together and rode off into the sunset permanently?"
 This article gives some resources to help recognize and improve your project's bus factor.
 <!--deck text end-->

 #### Contributed by [Patricia Grubel](http://github.com/pagrubel)